Elizabeth Derryberry

-Dr. Elizabeth Derryberry is an associate professor specializing in ornithology, in the Department of Ecology and Environmental Biology in the College of Arts and Sciences at the University of Tennessee.
+Dr. Elizabeth Derryberry is an associate professor specializing in ornithology, in the Department of Neurobiology and Behavior in the College of Arts and Sciences at Cornell University and is the director of the Macaulay Library at the Cornell Lab of Ornithology.

 Education

 Derryberry received her Bachelor of Arts in 2000 from Princeton University.
 Her major was ecology and evolutionary biology.
 The title of her undergraduate thesis was "An investigation of the effects of two haematozoa on reproductive success in mountain white-crowned sparrows."

 She worked with Steve Nowicki at Duke University, graduating with a PhD in biology in 2007.
 Her doctoral thesis was entitled, Song Evolution in White-Crowned Sparrows (Zonotrichia leucophrys): Patterns and Mechanisms.

 Career

 After completing her doctoral thesis, Derryberry began a postdoctoral position in 2007 at the Museum of Natural Science at Louisiana State University where she to studied lineage diversification in Neotropical ovenbirds and woodcreepers.

 In 2012, Derryberry was hired as the Ken and Ruth Arnold Early Career assistant professor at Tulane University in the Ecology and Evolutionary Biology Department.

 The Derryberry laboratory moved to the University of Tennessee's Department of Ecology and Environmental Biology in 2017.

 In addition to her academic appointments, Derryberry served as an associate editor at the Journal of Animal Ecology from 2015 to 2018 and was an associate editor for Evolution from 2016 to 2019.